 Something which we constantly try to improve at itris recruitment CRM is our employee engagement as two-thirds of employees in the UK say they are not actively engaged at work.
 This is something we have focused on this last year, as employee engagement can affect staff turnover, absence, customer advocacy and your productivity in the business.
-You can use the following ideas to tackle the problem of disengaged staff.
+Here are Six ways you can engage your employees and motivate disengaged staff.

 By creating a survey and sending it out to your employees, you will be able to find out exactly how they feel about aspects of the company which you can improve on and how engaged they already are.
 It will show that you are listening to them and planning to act on the feedback you receive, giving them a positive outlook on employee voice.

 Keep people in the loop by letting them know about any company news or information and let them get involved in decision making.
 For example, we sent out a survey to everyone to find out where they wanted our Christmas party held which made them feel like their opinion was valued and they were more involved.